willymcallister/willymcallister.github.io/_drafts/charge.md

 So Egyptian or Greek aristocrats wearing their amber jewelry would pet their cats.
 They noticed light things like feathers or their own hair were attracted to the amber.
 Today we have a fancy official word for it, the *triboelectric effect*.
 "Tribo-" is the Greek word for "rub", so you can call it the ["rubbing-electric" effect]({{ site.baseurl }}{% link _videos/triboelectric-effect.md %}).

-You can create the same effect by running a plastic comb your dry hair or rubbing a balloon on your sweater.
+You can create the same effect by running a plastic comb through your dry hair, or rubbing a balloon on your sweater.

 The Greek word for amber is ἤ λ ε κ τ ρ ο ν.